tonynguyen1799/carpark/README.md

 ### How to test

-The API is expose at port 8080

-Using Postman to play around API
+The API is expose at port 8080, you should use Postman to play around API

 Example http://localhost:8080/carparks/nearest?latitude=1.37326&longitude=103.897&page=1&per_page=3